stackbit-projects/magical-apple-65ff6/content/portfolio/port.md

 ### Playground: Competition

 What's life without competition?
 Just like everything in life, competition  shapes the college experience like no other thing could.

-In a tight game between freshmen and juniors each managing only one goal on the scoresheet, everybody standing on the touchline, the wait is not over.

-Substituted before the final whistle, Ibrahim joins the rest as he watches the last moments of the game unfold, a game that is yet to yield a winner.
+A tight game between freshmen and juniors, each managing only one goal on the scoresheet, everybody standing on the touchline, the wait is not over.
+Substituted before the final whistle, Ibrahim joins the rest of the crowd as he watches the last moments of the game unfold, a game that is yet to yield a winner.

 ![](/images/20160319_172456-01.jpeg.jpg)